Nardics/dc-segregation-legacy/README.md

 Heat islands can form under a variety of conditions, including during the day or night, in small or large cities, in suburban areas, in northern or southern climates, and in any season.

-Additional information can be found on the [Environmental Protection Agency's](https://www.epa.gov/heatislands/learn-about-heat-islands) website
+Additional information can be found on the [Environmental Protection Agency's](https://www.epa.gov/heatislands/learn-about-heat-islands) website.